pixel-ports/gpmb_vessel_calls_eda/README.md

+# Port of Bordeaux - Bassens terminal vessel calls
+In this notebook, EDA work on vessel calls data from GPMB is presented.
+8 years of vessel calls data was acquired, from the beginning of 2010 to the end of 2017.
+The data contains information about almost 4500 arrivals of cargo vessels and tankers.
+Even though GPMB has 7 terminals, all data is from one of them, Bassens.
+It is the largest terminal and capable of processing (loading and unloading) different types of cargo, bulk goods, cereals, containers, forestry products and heavy lift cargo.
+In the notebook, visualizations are presented, that provide insight in yearly trends of the number of arriving vessels and amount of processed cargo, seasonality of cargo types, regular vessels, turnaround time distributions and factors influencing on it (for example, tides).

 This report was compiled by XLAB and is based on port call data from Port of Bordeaux - Bassens terminal provided by GPMB and CATIE in the frame of the H2020 PIXEL project.

 Names of ships are anonymized.